velos/Endpoints/docs/DefiningResponseType.md

 )
 ```

-Custom keys in the headers dictionary can be defined ad-hoc using a String, or by extending an encapsulating type `Headers`.
+Custom keys in the headers dictionary can be defined ad-hoc using a String, or by extending the encapsulating type `Headers`.
 Basic named headers, such as `.keepAlive`, `.accept`, etc., are already defined as part of the library.

 ### `BodyEncoder` (associatedtype, defaults to `JSONEncoder`)